 How Will Child Support Affect My Son’s SSI?

 I am a 52 year old with a Prader-Willi syndrome child, age 9.
 We both receive Supplemental Security Income (SSI) as well as Section 8 for housing and $15 a month in food stamps in Ohio.
-His father was just proven paternity and filed himself to pay child support (to wash his hands of me).
-I couldn’t afford attorney.
-We went to court last week and the case was continued when I told judge my son would always be dependent.
+His father has just proven paternity and filed himself to pay child support (to wash his hands of me).
+I couldn’t afford an attorney.
+We went to court last week and the case was continued when I told the judge my son would always be dependent.
 His father is 60.
 He retired with a full pension from the Ford motor company.
 I don’t know if I should set up a trust instead of support?
 Is Aiden (my son) eligible for SSDI instead of SSI?

 On the other hand, to make things even more complicated, Aiden now automatically gets Medicaid as an SSI beneficiary.
 That automatic eligibility will disappear when he starts receiving SSDI.
 He may still be eligible for Medicaid, but that eligibility could be affected by the level of his SSDI income.
 These eligibility rules differ from state to state.